tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.64
+ * NCubeManager.releaseVersion(), check for SNAPSHOT versions removed (SNAPSHOT version will exist when this is called.)
+Release check is still made.
+ * Delay removed.
 * 3.4.63
  * tenant_cd compared with equals (=) and RPAD().
 In a future release, the RPAD comparison will be dropped.
  * moveBranch() and releaseVersion() added to NCubeManager so that the release process can be done iteratively (looping through branches before calling releaseVersion() to prevent massive database update).